OrghoN/efficiency_study/README.md

 A guide on installing ubuntu if you want to use linux but don't have it can be found [here.](https://ubuntu.com/tutorials/install-ubuntu-desktop#1-overview)

 ### git
-Git is required for this code ane.
+Git is required for this code.
 It usually comes preinstalled with most linux systems.
 A quick way to check if you have it is to
 ```bash